How can we promote and create social cohesion in a diverse society?

 Perspectives and possible directions

-Current developments in movements such as Black Lives Matter, #MeToo, movements for LGBTQ+ rights and women’s rights, but also the widening of income disparities and political power plays in the Western world, have made even more clear that we operate in a world where there is a lot of diversity, but also still a lot of inequality and friction.
-The Covid-19 crisis, and the war in Ukraine has made this even more apparent.
+Current developments in movements such as Black Lives Matter, #MeToo, anti-colonial movements, movements for LGBTQ+ rights and women’s rights, but also the widening of income disparities and political power plays in the Western world, have made even more clear that we operate in a world where there is a lot of diversity, but also still a lot of inequality and friction.
+The Covid-19 crisis, the war in Ukraine and the Israeli–Palestinian conflict has made this even more apparent.

 Interdisciplinary research is the only way to explore the question of social cohesion in a diverse society.
 Expertise is needed in such fields as sociology, law, social studies, religion, history, didactics, philosophy, educational theory, and psychology.